 Use of ornaments

-Wearing of gems and ornaments add to the prosperity, auspiciousness, longevity, grace, prevents dangers from snakes, evil spirits etc. It is pleasant and charming.
+Wearing of gems and ornaments adds to the prosperity, auspiciousness, longevity, grace, prevents dangers from snakes, evil spirits etc. It is pleasant and charming.
 It is also conducive to Ojas [ 97]

 Care for hair and nails

-The dressing and cutting of hair, beard (including mustache) and nails, etc. adds to the corpulence, libido, longevity, cleanliness and beauty.
+The dressing and cutting of hair, beard (including moustache) and nails, etc. adds to the corpulence, libido, longevity, cleanliness and beauty.

 Use of foot wears